 Keurig K55 – Unlike the K50, the K55’s design features compatibility with charcoal-based water filters, so there is no risk of drinking a plastic-infused cup of coffee.
 However, for some inexplicable reason that puzzles most people, there is no Strong Brew button found in the K55’s design.
 Despite its lack of Strong Brew functionality, the coffee produced by the K55 is full-bodied, well-balanced and smells delicious.

-Keurig is renowned for their detailed user manuals, so more often than not any questions you have about a Keurig product can be answered by flipping through those very pages.
+Keurig is renowned for its detailed user manuals, so more often than not any questions you have about a Keurig product can be answered by flipping through those very pages.

 Keurig K55 – Just like the K50, the K55 is covered by Keurig’s 12-month limited warranty.
 An important note to remember is that if you use non-Keurig pods or accessories your warranty may become void and you’ll have to pay a hefty service fee.
 The same rule regarding speaking to a Keurig customer support member applies when sending the K55 in for servicing.